compomics/ms2pip/README.md

 `modifications` column is a string that lists the PTMs in the peptide.
-Each PTM is written as `A|B` where A is the location of the PTM in the peptide (the first amino acid has location 1, location 0 is used for n-term modificatios, while -1 is used for c-term modifications) and B is a string that represent the PTM as defined in the configfile (`-c` command line argument).
+Each PTM is written as `A|B` where A is the location of the PTM in the peptide (the first amino acid has location 1, location 0 is used for n-term modifications, while -1 is used for c-term modifications) and B is a string that represent the PTM as defined in the config file (`-c` command line argument).
 Multiple PTMs in the `modifications` column are concatenated with '|'.
-As an example, suppose the configfile contains the line
+As an example, suppose the config file contains the line

 ```
 ptm=Cam,57.02146,C